video light vs bounce flash

 It’s easy enough getting nice clean open light with a single on-camera speedlight when shooting indoors.
 By bouncing your flash with the idea of getting directional light from your flash, you can effortlessly get portraits like this.
 As usual, I used the black foamie thing to flag my flash and get more light on the one side of my subject’s face.
 In this case, more subtly so than some other examples on this site.

-We were working in the same location here as shown in the previous article where I photographed Shawna using only the available light.
+We were working in the same location here as shown in the previous article where I photographed Shawna using only the available light that was found.
 However, for certain photographs I had in mind, it quickly became obvious that a more contained light source than bounce flash would work better.
 When compared to a light source like a video light, bounce flash tends to flood an indoor location with light, even if directional when you look at your subject.
 A hand-held video light gave me the type of lighting I wanted …

-I had this idea in mind …
+This photo above is what I had in mind …

 … what I got with bounce flash, was this.